thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 retrieve a media object or script, or some other combination of information that can yield a source domain and an application service type.

-The client might need to extract the source domain and application service type from the input(s) it has received.
-The extracted data MUST include only information that can be securely parsed out of the inputs, such as parsing the FQDN or IP address out of the "host" component or deriving the application service type from the scheme of a URI.
-Other possibilities include pulling the data from a delegated domain that is explicitly established via client or system configuration or resolving the data via {{DNSSEC}}.
+This document does not precisely define how reference identifiers are generated, and doing so is the responsibility of applications or protocols that use this document.
+Because the security of a system that uses this document will depend on how reference identifiers are generated, great care should be taken in this process.
+For example, a protocol or application could specify that the application service type is obtained through a one-to-one mapping of URI schemes to service types or support only a restricted set of URI schemes.
+Similarly, it could insist that a domain name or IP address taken as input to the reference identifier must be obtained in a secure context such as a hyperlink embedded in a web page that was delivered over an authenticated and encrypted channel.

-These considerations apply only to extraction of the source domain from the inputs.
-Naturally, if the inputs themselves are invalid or corrupt (e.g., a user has clicked a link provided by a malicious entity in a phishing attack), then the client might end up communicating with an unexpected application service.
+Naturally, if the inputs themselves are invalid or corrupt (e.g., a user has clicked a hyperlink provided by a malicious entity in a phishing attack), then the client might end up communicating with an unexpected application service.

+During the course of processing, a client might be exposed to identifiers that look like but are not reference identifiers.
+For example, DNS resolution that starts at a DNS-ID reference identifier might produce intermediate domain names that need to be further resolved.
+Any intermediate values are not reference identifiers and MUST NOT be treated as such, except as defined by the application.
+In the DNS case, not treating intermediate domain names as reference identifiers removes DNS and DNS resolution from the attack surface.
+However, an application might define a process for authenticating these intermediate identifiers in a way that then allows them to be used as a reference identifier; see for example
+{{?SMTP-TLS}}.

-For example, given an input URI of \<sip:alice@example.net>, a client would derive the application service type `sip` from the scheme and parse the domain name `example.net` from the host component.
+As one example of the process of generating a reference identifier, from user input of the URI \<sip:alice@example.net> a client could derive the application service type `sip` from the URI scheme and parse the domain name `example.net` from the host component.

-Each reference identifier in the list MUST be based on the user inputs and MUST NOT be based on a derived domain such as a domain name discovered through DNS resolution of those inputs.
-This rule is important because only a match between the user inputs and a presented identifier enables the client to be sure that the certificate can legitimately be used to secure the client's communication with the server.
-This removes DNS and DNS resolution from the attack surface.

 Using the combination of FQDN(s) or IP address(es), plus optionally an application service type, the client MUST construct its list of reference identifiers in accordance with the